jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 - Make sure all milestones are achieved or migrated to the next version.
 - Make sure the CI passes on master.
-- Make sure that for both TestPypi and Pypi, there are NOT already existing releases for the new version that you want to push.
-You can view [TestPypi releases here](https://test.pypi.org/project/hnn-core/#history) and [Pypi releases here](https://pypi.org/project/hnn-core/#history).
+- Make sure that for both TestPyPI and PyPI, there are NOT already existing releases for the new version that you want to push.
+You can view [TestPyPI releases here](https://test.pypi.org/project/hnn-core/#history) and [PyPI releases here](https://pypi.org/project/hnn-core/#history).

 ## 2. Prepare your local version of the release